Issue 173 - December 201401 December 2014

 (7) Only one entry per household -- if you send in more than one entry, ALL of your entries will be rejected.
 If more than one person in a house wants to enter, you'll need to make a joint entry.

-(8) The draw for the winners will be made on or after Saturday, October 11th, 2014.
+(8) The draw for the winners will be made on or after Saturday, December 13th, 2014.
 It will be a completely random draw, made by Darren Shan personally (I use an online number generator to pick the winners).
 I will try to notify the winners by e-mail, and will post their names on the Shanville Message Board, in the Shanville Monthly, and possibly on Twitter and Facebook too.

 (9) Information submitted by entrants WILL NOT be shared by me with any other individual or company.
-I'll keep your details on my PC, then delete the info once the competition ends.

 (10) My decision will be final.